 Planning an upcoming ski trip and wondering what the best ski to pick at your resorts rental shop?
 Then this guide is for you.
 I’ll run through everything you need to know about choosing the right rental ski for your ability.

 TLDR; Beginner skis are more flexible and turn easier at slower speeds.
 Intermediate and expert skis are stiffer and more stable at higher speeds and better for sharper more aggressive turns.
-A skier learning the foundations will be frustrated learning on a ‘better’ ski.
+A skier learning the foundations will be frustrating learning on a ‘better’ ski.

-What is the difference between the levels of rental skis?
+What is the difference between the levels of Rental Skis?

 There’s is four main types of skis that you can hire at every ski shop: